stuvusIT/icinga2-scripts/README.md

 - `check_jenkins` - Checks a Jenkins instance via the [Metrics plugin](https://wiki.jenkins.io/display/JENKINS/Metrics+Plugin).
 - `check_kernel` - Checks if the machine needs to be rebooted in order to apply a kernel update.
 - `check_rdp` - Checks if an RDP connection works.
+- `check_redis` - Checks if a connection to a Redis server can be established.
 - `check_services` - Checks if any systemd services failed (systemctl --failed).
 - `check_tty` - Checks if a TTY is idling for a long time.
 - `check_unifi` - Checks if all APs in a Unifi controller are reachable and up to date.